Munawwar/preact-islands-template/README.md

 Cons

 - Every change to `/public` directory will create a new hash and so more cache misses will happen on every release.
 It's not too much of a problem especially with CDN maxage / s-maxage headers (CDNs will cache the files for a PoP - point of presence - and serve files to all users in the area without making a hit to origin server.
 You can reduce even more load with Cloudflare tiered caching or AWS origin shield).
 - Browser needs to support [import maps](https://caniuse.com/import-maps).
 Not a problem if you don't support older browsers.
+However every import mapped package also needs to be added as a node module so that it can work server side as well.
 - More chances of waterfall requests when importing JS.
 Especially if you have lots of nested imports.
 HTTP/2 can only mitigate the effects of this a bit.
 But again this is an "islands" template.
 I don't expect "large islands" / lots of JS.
 - Component props within `htm` tagged template literals cannot be type checked (it is probably possible as [typescript-lit-html-plugin](https://github.com/microsoft/typescript-lit-html-plugin/tree/main) exists, but as of now no one seem to have tried implementing it).